zendesk/demo_apps/Bestpractices.md

 ## General Advice

 * DRY.
-Be critical of your own App, if you see that you've repeatedly done the same thing in your code then look to simplify by making helper functions that can be used in more than one place.
+Be critical of your own app, if you see that you've repeatedly done the same thing in your code then look to simplify by making helper functions that can be used in more than one place.

 * Cleanup.
-We have life-cycle events for App deactivation and removal, `app.deactivate` and `app.willDestroy` respectively.
-The intent for these events, and a general best practice, is to cleanup anything that your App might have set up that is no longer needed and might impact on performance of Lotus/other Apps.
-A prime candidate for cleanup would be intervals you've created via `setInterval` or `setTimeout` (worth noting that App Developers should always store a reference to an ID returned from either of the above methods so as to be able to call `clearInterval` or `clearTimeout`.
+Use life-cycle events `app.deactivated` and `app.willDestroy` to tidy up your app's state.
+The intent for these events, and a general best practice, is to cleanup anything that your app might have set up that is no longer needed and might impact on performance of Lotus/other apps.
+A prime candidate for cleanup would be intervals you've created via `setInterval` or `setTimeout` (worth noting that app Developers should always store a reference to an ID returned from either of the above methods so as to be able to call `clearInterval` or `clearTimeout`.

 * Use promises to handle asynchronous instructions.
 See [JavaScript Promises: an Introduction](https://developers.google.com/web/fundamentals/getting-started/primers/promises) on Google's developer portal for a great introduction to JavaScript promises.